 In quantum mechanics, that's no longer true.

-You observe a quanta, an individual quantum particle, say, its behavior changes.
+And you observe a quanta, an individual quantum particle, say, its behavior changes.

-And so that's interesting because it opens the possibility that there's a physical mechanism underlying the idea of measurement or observation, and that opens the door just a crack for consciousness to come into play.
+And so that's interesting because it opens the possibility that there's a physical mechanism underlying the idea of measurement or observation, and that opens the door just the crack for consciousness to come into play.

-And that could be wrapped right into consciousness and the whole thing that you've been investigating.
+The mere power, the effect of observation is astounding, and that could be wrapped right into consciousness and the whole thing that you've been investigating.

 So it's true that most of the work that I'm doing now would probably fall into the category of physics.

-And I should add here that the founders of quantum mechanics, almost all of them, including all the way up until the 1950s, with people like John Voigt-Neumann, Who literally wrote the mathematics of quantum mechanics.
+And I should add here that the founders of quantum mechanics, almost all of them, including all the way up into the 1950s with people like John Voign Neumann, who literally wrote the mathematics of quantum mechanics, they all seriously discussed and took seriously the notion that there's something peculiar about consciousness that seemed to play a role in the physical world.

 Now, today this is considered a minority opinion.